-This heartwarming story showcases the resilience of nature and the compassion that humans can extend to those in need.
+The heartwarming journey of Dragon underscores the resilience of nature and the depth of compassion that humans can extend to those in need.